rakhimov/scram/doc/fta_preprocessing.rst

 are the most desirable for analysis because the final result of the analysis is the disjunction of products.

-The main optimization criteria for transformations is to decrease the complexity or multiplicity of the graph.
+The main optimization criterion for transformations is to decrease the complexity or multiplicity of the graph.
 That is, the transformation must yield fewer destinations than its original multiplicity.